-Cycle segment name Starting milestone Ending milestone 1.
-RO validation Order entry date RO sent to sourcing for request for X (RFx) (for POs) options (for DOs) 2.
-Sourcing or RO sent to sourcing for RFx Recipient approval date planning (for POs) RO sent to plan for fulfillment options (for DOs) 3.
+Cycle segment name Starting milestone Ending milestone I. RO validation Order entry date RO sent to sourcing for request for X (RFx) (for POs) RO sent to plan for fulfillment options (for DOs) In cases where either of the two above milestones are blank for a line item, RO Clarified Date will be used as a proxy 2.
+Sourcing or planning RO sent to sourcing for RFx (for POs) RO sent to plan for fulfillment options (for DOs) In cases where either of the two above milestones are blank for a line item, RO Clarified Date will be used as a proxy Recipient approval date 3.
 USAID approval Recipient approval date USAID approval date 4.
 Process PO/DO USAID approval date PO released for fulfillment date 5.
-Manufacture/ PO released for fulfillment date Actual goods available date prepare 6.
-Pick-up Actual goods available date Pick-up date 7.
+Manufacture/ prepare PO released for fulfillment date Actual goods available date (for POs) Actual cargo ready date (for DOs) 6.
+Pick-up Actual goods available date (for POs) Actual cargo ready date (for DOs) Pick-up date 7.
 Deliver Pick-up date Actual delivery date